-Here is a list of the projects I work most of my time.
+Here is a list of the projects I spend most of my time working on.

 PolyPasswordHasher is a secure password storage system.
 If you are not familiar with this, here is a video that can help you introduce yourself to this concept.
 The idea behind PPH is to make stored passwords interdependent in a sense that a server (or a hacker) needs to know some password information before he can check if a password is correct or incorrect.
 Cracking regular passwords can be done in a couple of hours.
 However, with PPH, we project an increase in cracking time by years, or millions of years depending on the configuration.
 If you want to read more, check out the project’s website.